nairyasatryan/eccomerceapi/README.md

 ## Description

-This project waas built for e-commerce application for adding data, products, users, etc.
+This project waas built for e-commerce application for adding and saving data, products, users, etc.